boardswarm/boardswarm/boardswarm/README.md

 ...
 ```

-On the client side to setup such a server run the following command and follow
+On the client side to set up such a server run the following command and follow
 the instructions to authenticate:
 ```
 $ boardswarm-cli  --instance <instance name> configure --new  -u <instance url>